Online Master’s Programs in Training and Development

 How Much Do Training and Development Majors Make?

 A training and development degree prepares graduates for various career paths.
 At the entry level, training and development specialists administer and conduct training programs.
-According to the BLS, this in-demand career pays a median annual salary of $61,210 with much-faster-than-average projected job growth.
+According to the BLS, this in-demand career pays a median annual salary of $64,340 as of May 2023 with 12% projected job growth from 2022-2032.

-With professional experience or a master's degree, training and development specialists move into managerial and supervisory roles.
+With professional experience or a master’s degree, training and development specialists move into managerial and supervisory roles.
 Training and development managers design and implement training programs.
-They work with executives to identify an organization's training needs and create custom programs to meet those needs.
+They work with executives to identify an organization’s training needs and create custom programs to meet those needs.
 Training and development managers also supervise specialists and instructors.
-The median annual salary for the profession exceeds $113,000.
+The median annual salary for the profession is $125,040.

 Other career paths with a master’s in training and development include human resources manager, college administrator, and instructional coordinator.
 In these roles, professionals rely on their management and instructional design training.
 Compensation and benefits managers also draw on the analytical and assessment skills gained during a training and development degree.